Osman I: Political relations at the beginning of Osman's reign

 Additionally, the Emir also cooperated with the Byzantine Tekfurs of the neighbouring cities and villages.
 He forged an agreement, so his clan, whenever they move between grazing areas in the summer, leave their belongings in the Byzantine fortress of Bilecik, and upon their return, they give its governor a token of appreciation, in the form of cheese and butter made from sheep milk and preserved in animal skins, or a good carpet made from wool.
 This agreement reflects the coexistence between herders, farmers and urban dwellers, during Osman's reign.
 Osman's friendship with Köse Mihal, governor of Chirmenkia (modern Harmanköy), was the culmination of this coexistence between Muslims and Byzantines.
 As for his relations with other peoples, such as the Mongols, most of whom moved to the borders of western Anatolia, and the Germiyanid Turkomen, it was hostile.
 That is because the Turks, in general, despised the Mongols, and the Germiyanids were probably of non-Oghuz origin.
 Osman allied with the Ahyan Rûm brotherhood, they formed organized groups, members in each of which worked in a single trade.
-The brotherhood took the responsibility to preserve justice, prevent injustice, stop oppression, follow sharia law, dictate good morals, and carry out military duties if the need arises, to defend their rights and the rights of Muslims.
+The brotherhood took the responsibility to preserve justice, prevent injustice, stop oppression, follow the sharia, dictate good morals, and carry out military duties if the need arises, to defend their rights and the rights of Muslims.

-The Emir also allied with newly arrived Turkomen clans to Anatolia.
+The Bey also allied with newly arrived Turkomen clans to Anatolia.
 In general, the nomads have always had a strong militarized spirit compared to people installed in the cities.
 Thus, the clans were more active and effective than their city-dwelling kin.
 Soon enough, they become the beating heart of the Seljuk border provinces in total, and the Osmanic beylik in particular.
 Osman also enticed many Turkomen from the region of Paphlagonia to join his forces.
 These Turkomen were fine warriors, eager for jihad and conquest, each of them followed a Tariqah (an order of Sufism) and was supervised by a sheikh who taught them the meaning of jihad alongside many Islamic principles.
 However, another section of these Turkomen did not have close ties to Islam for various reasons, thus Osman entrusted them to several sheikhs and dervishes to be given proper Islamic education and be satiated with the values that glorify conquests aiming to spread the word of Islam.
 In fact, these sheikhs and dervishes were very enthusiastic about promoting the Turuq of the Khorasani Walis, and Osman's request gave them this chance.